The Photochemical Birth of the Hydrated Electron in Liquid Water: Computational Methods

 \subsection{Excited-State Molecular Dynamics}

-The excited state molecular dynamics (ESMD) simulations were initiated from the first electronic excited state ($S_1$), computed using the Restricted Open-shell Kohn–Sham (ROKS) method \cite{frank1998molecular,odelius2003excited}.
-ROKS has proven to be a reliable approach for describing dissociative and charge-transfer states in closed-shell systems \cite{kowalczyk2013excitation,hait2016prediction,fedorov2023exciton}, processes that play a central role in the photochemistry of water.
+The excited state molecular dynamics (ESMD) simulations were initiated from the first electronic excited state ($S_1$), computed using the Restricted Open-shell Kohn–Sham (ROKS) method \cite{frank1998molecular,odelius2003excited,filatov1999application}.
+This method provides an alternative approach for calculating singlet excited states in closed-shell systems that are described by non-Aufbau electronic configurations.
+By minimizing the energy expression $E_S = 2E_{mix} - E_T$, where $E_S, E_T, E_{mix}$ correspond to the energies of the singlet, triplet, and mixed states, respectively, the method effectively accounts for a two-determinant nature of the excited state.
+Consequently, ROKS offers a computationally efficient and reliable framework for describing dissociative and charge-transfer excited states\cite{kowalczyk2013excitation,hait2016prediction,fedorov2023exciton,hait2020excited}.

 To propagate the system on the $S_1$ potential energy surface, we employed the Atomic Simulation Environment (ASE)\cite{larsen2017atomic}, a python module which is interfaced with \texttt{CP2K} software\cite{kuhne2020cp2k}.
 At each timestep, we calculated the energy on the electronic ground state $S_0$ using Density Functional Theory (DFT) to account for possible non-radiative relaxation pathways\cite{carter2023birth,hait2016prediction} (see below) which in our current setup is determined by examining the energy gap.
 The simulations were performed in the ensemble NVE using a timestep of 0.5 fs and velocity verlet algorithm to perform the nuclei propagation of the system.